STEEL STRIDER

 - 27 % negative mentions

-The graphics of the game receive mixed reviews, with some praising the art style and sprite work as appealing and reminiscent of classic titles, while others criticize the overall quality as cheap and outdated, particularly in terms of resolution options.
-Although certain elements, like boss designs, are noted as memorable, the graphics are generally seen as lacking compared to other contemporary games.
+The graphics of the game receive mixed reviews, with some praising the old-school aesthetic and fine sprite work, while others criticize the overall quality as cheap and lacking in resolution options.
+Although certain elements, like boss designs, are noted as memorable, many players feel that the graphics do not stand out compared to other titles in the genre.
+Overall, the visuals are seen as decent but not exceptional, with a sense of nostalgia that may not appeal to everyone.

-“The bosses are mostly memorable in terms of design, and Astro Port does not disappoint on the scale end of things with their usual art style.”
+“The bosses are mostly memorable in terms of design, if not capability, and Astro Port does not disappoint on the scale end of things with their usual art style.”

 “The graphics look really cool, much like the first.”